USEPA/pyaqsapi/docs/manual/Using_pyaqsapi.rst

 Using pyaqsapi
 ==============
-For those who are already familiar with using RAQSAPI then the pyaqsapi API should feel familiar with a few minor differences regarding how the data is returned.
+For those who are already familiar with using :cite:t:`Rpackage:RAQSAPI` RAQSAPI then the pyaqsapi API should feel familiar with a few minor differences regarding how the data is returned.

-All data is returned using pandas Data Frames.
+By default data is returned as a pandas Data Frames :cite:t:`pandas_DataFrame`.
 Exported functions from pyaqsapi have a parameter RETURN_HEADER, by default this parameter is False.
-When False these functions simply return the requested data as a pandas Data Frame.
-If RETURN_HEADER is manually set to True an AQSAPI_V2 python 3 object is returned.
-Use the get_data() class method to retrieve the data, get_header() class method to retrieve header information.
+When False functions simply return the requested data as a pandas Data Frame.
+If RETURN_HEADER is manually set to True a list of AQSAPI_V2 python 3 objects are returned.
+Use the get_data() class method to retrieve the data and the get_header() class method to retrieve header information.

 .. index:: sign_up